jensenkd/plex-api/README.md

 -----------------------------

 There are two types of authentication.
-If you are running on a separate network or using Plex Users you can log into MyPlex to get a PlexServer instance.
+If you are running on a separate network or using Plex Users you can log into PlexAccount to get a PlexAccount instance.
 An example of this is below.
 NOTE: Servername below is the name of the server (not the hostname and port).
 If logged into Plex Web you can see the server name in the top left above your available libraries.

+NOTE: v2.0 documentation updates are incoming...

 ```c#